Financial Aid and Scholarships

 All students are eligible to apply for financial aid.
-The Financial Aid Office (FAO) is available to assist students and families with the cost of attending UCLA.
-FAO can be reached at (310) 206-0400, via email at firstname.lastname@example.org or in-person in room A-129J on the A Level of Murphy Hall.
+The Financial Aid and Scholarships Office (FAO) is available to assist students and families with the cost of attending UCLA.
+FAO is located in room A-129J on the A Level of Murphy Hall and contact information can be found here.

 Please note that your student’s financial and academic records are protected under the Family Educational Rights and Privacy Act (FERPA).
 The Financial Aid Office cannot release any information to a third party (including a parent) without the student’s permission.
 Access to financial records and information can be provided to parents or family members with Third Party Access.
 For more information on FERPA and steps to create Third Party Access, click here.